bolotnikov/gamedevland/docs/tower-defense.md

 };
 ```

 Please note that in the `level` field we indicate exactly the data related directly to our level.
-So, our game map consists of an 18 x 32 grid, that is, it has only 18 rows and 32 tiles in each row.
+So, our game map consists of an 18 x 32 grid.
+It has only 18 rows and 32 tiles in each row.
-And in the `atlas` field, that we created in the previous step, we store information directly about the `tilemap.png` atlas, which in turn consists of a 23 X 13 grid, where each tile has a tile size of 64px.
+And in the `atlas` field we created in the previous step, we store information directly about the `tilemap.png` atlas, which in turn consists of a 23 X 13 grid, where each tile has a tile size of 64px.

 We know that our level map contains 5 layers, which we added ourselves when we created the map in the `Tiled`.
-This means that we need to iterate through each layer in the generated map and check if any tile is created in that layer at a given position:
+This means that we need to iterate through each layer in the generated map and check if a tile is created in that layer at a given position:

 ``` javascript
     render() {